Your soybean checkoff.

 There is concern that established populations of BMSB could become pests in crops, gardens, and landscapes in the midwest, as they have in eastern states.
 BMSB feeds on sap of host plants including field crops (particularly legumes, including soybeans), as well as many fruits, vegetables, shade trees and other woody ornamentals.
 The bug feeds by puncturing plant tissues, especially fruits and seed pods, and sucking out the plant juices with its mouthpart, similar to aphids or leafhoppers.

 In addition to the damage they do to crops, BSMB adults annoyingly migrate into houses and other buildings in the fall to overwinter.
 In fact, homeowners are generally the first to notice the BSMB’s presence as it invades their homes.
 Homeowners on the East Coast describe the stink bugs as worse than box elder bugs and lady beetles combined.
-Fortunately, the stink bug will not reproduce inside structures or cause damages.
+Fortunately, the stink bug will not reproduce inside structures or cause damage.

 Identification